Love Lives Here!

 We want you to feel welcome, but at your own pace.
 We offer ways (see below) to learn more about who we are, what we embrace and what we do.
 In the meantime, we'll extend a warm invitation and look forward to building relationship in a community we hope will be your new spiritual home!

 - Join us Sunday Mornings for inspirational, uplifting, creative, and thought-provoking worship services, classes and social time.
 Worship Services and Children’s Classes, 9:30 and 11:15 a.m.; Hospitality Gathering, 10:30 a.m.; Sunday Morning Forum, 11:00 a.m.
-(Visit UUFP Google Calendar &/or Events Calendar for temporarily adjusted schedules.)
+(This schedule has been temporarily adjusted.
+Please visit UUFP Google Calendar &/or Events Calendar for updates on our multi-platform [in-person and online] opportunities.)

 - Read what members and friends say about what our shared community and liberal faith mean to them.